 But the gag is, while this wasn’t a performance piece, it’s an act that has been practiced time and again throughout the course of American history.
 The story is as old as time.
 Rather than monitor and police their own actions and behaviors, white people have always weaponized their privilege and power to keep Black folks and others in their metaphorical places.
 Remember Amy Cooper, aka “Central Park Karen“?
 Or the one who called the police on a Black child selling water?

-Abigail yells hysterically that Ijeoma is filming her and appeals to security to take away the phone.
+Abigail yells hysterically that Ijeoma is filming her and asks security at the Victoria’s Secret store to take away the phone.
 Ijeoma, in response, indicates that she’s filming in order to protect herself (rightfully so, especially as Abigail later lies to the police about what all happened).
-Abigail then proceeds to pick herself up off the floor and again charges at Ijeoma.
+Abigail then picks herself up off the floor and again charges at Ijeoma.
 Twice throughout this encounter, we see a white woman charge at and attack a Black woman, all while hollering and shouting about the Black woman recording her and supposedly harming her.
-Still, despite all of this, ultimately it’s Abigail — not Ijeoma, nor Short Hills mall security — that finally calls the police.
+Still, despite all of this, ultimately, it’s Abigail — not Ijeoma, nor Short Hills mall security — that finally calls the police.

 There are also several bystanders who, at various times during the recording, all try to comfort Abigail, while also chiding Ijeoma for recording the interaction.
-But as Ijeoma verbalizes several times throughout the series of videos, she’s recording not just for documentary evidence, but also for her own safety.
-This line of thinking is critical because, without video documentation, this situation would literally be she said vs. she said, and too often we’ve seen how that exact dynamic never plays into the favor of folks of color.
+But as Ijeoma verbalizes several times throughout the series of videos, she’s recording not just for documentary evidence but also for her own safety.
+This line of thinking is critical because, without video documentation, this situation would literally be she said vs. she said, and too often, we’ve seen how that exact dynamic never plays in favor of folks of color.
 White people are always believed.
 Black people are not.

-Furthermore, many people have pointed out in the comments online that at any time during the interaction, Abigail was free to get up, walk out of the purview of the camera, or leave the store or the mall, and to cut off all communication whatsoever with Ijeoma, and yet she did not.
-In fact, not only did she not walk away, she, at different times, physically approached and tried to attack Ijeoma, all while claiming that she was in fact the one being harmed.
+Furthermore, many people have pointed out in the comments online that at any time during the interaction, Abigail was free to get up, walk out of the purview of the camera, or leave the Victoria’s Secret store or the mall, and cut off all communication whatsoever with Ijeoma, and yet she did not.
+In fact, not only did she not walk away, she, at different times, physically approached and tried to attack Ijeoma, all while claiming that she was, in fact, the one being harmed.

 Ijeoma has now set up a GoFundMe to get legal assistance in correcting this injustice, and I hope that she achieves whatever she feels is “just” in this case.
 At a minimum, I feel that Abigail, Victoria’s Secret, The Short Hills Mall and its security, as well as the Millburn Police Department all, owe Ijeoma an apology.
 And while I haven’t as of late anyway, I will not be shopping at the Short Hills Mall nor at any Victoria’s Secret until they do.